XMapper/XMapper/README.md

 - `IncludeAction`
 - `Map` (2 overloads)

-Note: hovering over `XMapper` and its methods in your editor will provide guiding documentation.
+Hovering over `XMapper` and its methods in your editor will provide guiding documentation.

 ## Examples
 ```csharp